Pop-Code/nestjs-console/README.md

 Registering methods using the ConsoleService is more flexible than decorators.
 When you use the ConsoleService, you simply bind your methods to the cli manually.
-This is usefull if you need to create the cli or a part of the cli at runtime.
+This is useful if you need to create the cli or a part of the cli at runtime.
-This way you can also create mutliple commands ans sub commands from the same context.
+This way you can also create multiple commands ans sub commands from the same context.

 ```ts
 // service.ts - a nestjs provider